- The instructions provided in the following section are considered advanced.

 Passenger WSGI and Django

-View the following articles for instructions on how to configure Passenger to run Django.
+View the following article for instructions on how to configure Passenger with Django.

 Passenger WSGI and virtualenv